-Uni-President Enterprise Co (統一企業) yesterday retained its confidence in stronger sales and profitability for its food manufacturing arm in China within the next 10 years, after the subsidiary reported its first loss-making quarter in the final quarter of last year since listing in Hong Kong in 2007.
+Uni-President Enterprises Co (統一企業) yesterday retained its confidence in stronger sales and profitability for its food manufacturing arm in China within the next 10 years, after the subsidiary reported its first loss-making quarter in the final quarter of last year since listing in Hong Kong in 2007.

 “I see no possibility or sign that Uni-President China Holdings Ltd (統一企業中國控股) will see its business go down [in the future],” Uni-President Enterprise chairman Alex Lo (羅智先) told an investors’ conference yesterday in Taipei.